foxfox59/lyllyplayer/README.md

 ## Known issues

 - If the first internal yt-dlp upload fails, it will not be retried or asked about again (will fix)
+- yt-dlp "out of date" warnings are interpreted as PREMIUM errors, will fix
 - Lyrics matching from LRCLIB is still very much a work in progress.
 It mostly works, but occasionally gets incorrect results.
 - DisplayFusion has a slight conflict/race situation with how LyllyPlayer handles "always on top" - for now, use the Compatibility settings in DF.
 I'm going to fix this at some point, just not right now.